khuyentran1401/prefect-alert/README.md

 ## Welcome!

+[Prefect](https://www.prefect.io/) is an open-source library that allows you to orchestrate and observe your dataflow defined in Python.

-Decorator to send alert when a Prefect task or flow fails
+prefect-alert is a decorator that allows you to send alert when a Prefect task or flow fails.

+Read [this article](https://medium.com/the-prefect-blog/sending-slack-notifications-in-python-with-prefect-840a895f81c?sk=ab9bba5b59c8f3468bb01cabe04b2953) if you are not familiar with how to send notifications with Prefect.

 ## Getting Started

 ### Python setup

-Requires an installation of Python 3.7+.
+Requires an installation of Python 3.8+.

 We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.